gh0sttttt/hello-world/README.md

 # hello-world

 I am gh0sttttt and I am an Aspiring web developer.
-This is my first repo and commit to git.
-Cheers and hello world!
+Some of my interests include painting, and creating music!
+Cheers and Hello World!